Glen Zipper: Film career

+Zipper's next documentary, John Candy: I Like Me, directed by Colin Hanks and produced in collaboration with Ryan Reynolds and the John Candy estate, premiered at the 2025 Toronto International Film Festival as the opening night film.

+In late 2024, it was announced that Zipper would be expanding into scripted feature producing with Grand Gear, Godzilla Minus One director Takashi Yamazaki's first English-language film, to be produced with J.J.
+Abrams and Bad Robot.
+Sony Pictures landed the film after a competitive bidding war.
+No plot details have been revealed to date.

 Writing

 In September 2018 it was announced that Stampede, the indie media company formed by former Warner Bros president Greg Silverman acquired movie rights to Devastation Class, an unpublished sci-fi novel co-written by Zipper and Elaine Mongeon.
 The novel follows an unlikely group of young cadets forced to mutiny aboard a revolutionary starship to save themselves from an annihilation force of invading aliens.
 When their escape transports them to a reality they don’t recognize and reveals unimaginably terrifying secrets, they must fight their way home to save not just everyone they love but also humanity itself.
 Standing in their way is an insurmountable enemy, a mystery eons in the making and the fabric of time and space itself.

 In October 2019, Hulu released Swiped to Death, an original horror short co-written and produced by Zipper and Mongeon, about the potentially deadly perils of using dating apps, as part of their Huluween Film Festival.